spences10/scottspence.com/posts/2018/11/29/gatsby-starter-to-styled-components/index.md

-In this example we're going to use the Gatsby default starter you get with [CodeSandbox] and add in styled-components, so first up, open a [new CodeSandbox] and select Gatsby from the SERVER TEMPLATES.
+In this example we're going to use the Gatsby default starter you get with [CodeSandbox] and add in styled-components, so first up, open a new CodeSandbox, go to `https://codesandbox.io/s/github` and select Gatsby from the SERVER TEMPLATES.

 ## 1. Dependencies